 But any employer with at least one employee would still be well advised to ensure clarity in the employment relationship.

 Because it will reduce the chances of a successful claim and lessen the chances of time consuming, and potentially bitter, disputes in the workplace.

 Do you need a staff handbook?

 I can supply you with one for €150 plus vat.

 Update April, 2018

-My handbook has been updated in April, 2018 to provide a GDPR policy as GDPR will come into force on 25th May, 2018 right across the EU.
+My handbook has been updated in April, 2018 to provide a GDPR policy as GDPR which came into force on 25th May, 2018 right across the EU.